8830211 © Catiamadio | Dreamstime.com

 The 20-minute rule

 If you’re scaling more than 20 minutes, it is not a prophy.
 During the first 20 minutes of the appointment, the medical history, oral cancer screening, periodontal charting, and films should be collected.
 This will allow you to determine if the patient is a gingivitis patient, periodontally involved patient, or healthy.
-Then you can determine the treatment plan accordingly.
+Then you can determine the treatment plan.

 If the patient arrives 20 minutes late, the appointment time should be used for an assessment.
 The patient should be called back in for hygiene therapy.
 If they’re 20 minutes late, you’ll update the medical history, oral cancer screening, periodontal charting, and films only.
 Many hygienists rush through the appointment and skip assessment tools such as oral cancer screening.
 After all, we think, the patient ran late and we shouldn’t be penalized for their tardiness.

 It’s important to focus on the things we can control.
-Implementing these time management skills will reduce your stress in practice.
-When you show up less stressed, there is room for more confidence.
+Implementing these time management skills will reduce stress in practice.
+When we show up less stressed, there is room for more confidence.
 Not only do our patients love confidence, so do our employers.
 A confident employee is often a happy employee.
 Happiness is contagious, and patients want to be treated by a happy dental hygienist!